 It all depends on whether or not you need to monitor your Meter remotely and/or if you want to back up or sync your data with others on the SwitchBot cloud.

-You can use SwitchBot Meter alone.
+To use the SwitchBot Meter alone?
 You can either check the readings from the LED screen directly, just like the traditional thermometer and hygrometer.

-The Meters use Bluetooth LE to communicate, so on their own they are limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).
+The Meters use BLE to communicate, so on their own, they are limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).

-If you have a SwitchBot Hub (Plus), this will connect your Meter to our cloud service.
-It means your data is always being uploaded and backed up automatically and boost the speed when you check historical data (via the Internet).
-The Meter also works with Alexa, Google Assistant, IFTTT in this case.
+If you have a SwitchBot Hub (Plus/Mini), you can turn on the Cloud Service for the Meter.
+It means your data is always being uploaded and backed up automatically and boosts the speed when you check historical data (via the Internet).
+With Cloud Service enabled, the Meter also works with Alexa, Google Assistant, Siri Shortcuts, and IFTTT.

 * Bluetooth alert requires your iPhone's location permission under iOS's rule.

-Bluetooth alert for Android is under beta testing now thus a Hub (Plus) is needed.
+Bluetooth alert for Android is under beta testing now thus a SwitchBot Hub (Plus/Mini) is needed.

 **With the "Scene" feature, you can set certain conditions to trigger actions of SwitchBot devices or IR appliances.